 Wait, what's that?
 OH!
 YOU'RE getting married!?
 Well... how convenient, because this is what this post is all about!

 This post isn't meant to be a case for marriage or a case against it (that's a topic for the future post).
 And I'm not going to discuss civil marriage in Lebanon (or as we all know, the lack thereof) either, even though the first civil marriage has reportedly taken place after jumping through many bureaucratic hoops and interpreting older laws from the French Mandate (pending Ministry of Interior approval), and even President Sleiman has publicly endorsed it and stated that Lebanon needs civil marriage.
-(Update: it wasn't approved. how surprising...).
+(Update: it wasn't approved initially, but now it has been, yay!).
 However, I'm not talking about it now mostly because I don't know much about it, save for what is advertised on the autostrad billboards.
 I could do some research, though, and perhaps do a future post on civil marriage in Lebanon.

 This scene is actually from the movie, Parenthood (great movie!
 Also stars one of my favorites, Steve Martin).
 Honestly, though, he's right.
 At least in most places, you need a license for anything.
 Yet, when it comes to the most important job you'll ever have, you don't so much as spend a second in a formal classroom.
 When did they ever teach you about love, sex, romance, intimacy, how to manage personal finances, how to resolve conflict, how to grow old together, or raise kids together in school?
 In between history lessons, or in calculus homework?
 For the most part, they don't.
 Life and experience teaches you, and unfortunately, that's not something that's readily available in most school's curricula.
 And not everyone has the best parents to use as an example either.